d79/wp-amara-shortcode/README.md

 Usage
 -----

-Insert `[amara id=XXXXXXXXXXX]` into the content of your page where you want to display the subtitled video (where `XXXXXXXXXXX` is the ID of your Youtube video).
+Insert `[amara url=XXXXXXXXXXX]` into the content of your page where you want to display the subtitled video (where `XXXXXXXXXXX` is the complete URL of your video).

 Optionally, you can set some other options: